mld78/Project-1/README.md

 The order of development of this game is straighforward and in this order: There needs to be a play button, a character, an environment with obstacles, a score tally, and the screen to side-scroll smoothly.
 All other code that follows will be to improve the quality and user interaction of the game.

+Unsolved Problems:

+  1. The collision is still very hit or miss.
+It needs more fine tuning to be more accurate.
+  2. Adjusting the spaceship to not be a block to help with collision.
+  3. The obstacles get pushed down when a gameover happens due to the Reset Button appearing so adjusting the css so that does not happen.
+  4. Would like for it to change background as the score gets higher.

 Wireframes:

 MVP wireframe: